Behaviors

 Seeking forgiveness is a continuous affair and it is written into the Lord’s prayer:

-‘Forgive us our sins as we have forgiven those who sin against us’ (Matt 6:12, NLT).
+‘Forgive us our sins as we have forgiven those who sin against us’ (Matthew 6:12, NLT).

 Keep short account with God at all times.